 Assessment is an ongoing core process throughout the school.
 It is a check that each child is making adequate progress against national and age related expectations.
 If a child is not making expected progress then we identify a need and determine the reasons why.

 As stated in our SEN Policy, an initial concerns meeting will take place between the parents/carers and the class teacher, with the SENDCo being made aware.
-It will be discussed what wave 1 Quality First Teaching is taking place.
+It will be discussed what Quality First Teaching is taking place.
 The child then may need to progress to Wave 2, with school interventions taking place and the graduated approach (assess, plan, do, review) may begin.
 If the school feels that the child is still not meeting their SMART target outcomes, then Wave 3 interventions with specialists may be required.
-At this point, the graduated approach will be implemented for at least two cycles, a learning support plan will be put in place and the child will be placed on the SEN register.
+At this point, a learning support plan will be put in place and the child will be placed on the SEN register.
+If as a school we feel the child needs substantially more support that what may be typically expected, or they are two years or more behind where they should be, and the graduated approach has clearly been implemented for at least two cycles, then we may feel an Education Health Care assessment is applicable for that child.